fedighr/SOA/README.md

-# 👥 Persons CRUD Application
+# 👥 Persons CRUD Application (Fedi Ghribi && Abdelhedi Chakroun)

 A full-stack web application for managing person records with Create, Read, Update, and Delete (CRUD) operations.
 Built with React frontend and Java backend using JAX-RS, Hibernate, and MySQL.